alandmoore/wcgbrowser/README.rst

 margins                (printer default)  Specifies the printer margins as a list in the form: [top, bottom, left, right].
 Example: [5, 3.5, 6, 2.4].
 Units are specified by the size_unit variable. paper_size             (printer default)  Specifies the paper size as a list in the form: [width, height].
 Example: [500, 650.5].
-Units are specified by the size_unit variable. resolution             (printer default)  Specifies the printer's resolution in ppi (pixels per inch).
+Units are specified by the size_unit variable. resolution             (printer default)  Specifies the printer's resolution in ppi (pixels per inch). mode                   "screen"           Sets what resolution the printer will use, "screen": the screen's resolution (the default) or "high": the printer's maximum resolution
 ====================== ===============    ===============================================================================================================================================================================================================================================================

 Bugs and Limitations